soundpress/RulesOfNYC/docs/c18/index.rst

 (c) Colored lights prohibited.
 No operator of a motorcycle or motor vehicle, other than authorized emergency vehicles, shall operate said vehicle when displaying other than white or yellow lights visible from in front of the vehicle.
 No operator of an authorized emergency vehicle shall operate said vehicle when displaying other than white or yellow lights visible from in front of the vehicle except when actually engaged in emergency service.

-(d) Lights on horse-drawn vehicles and pushcarts.
-No person shall drive a horse-drawn vehicle or propel a pushcart in the roadway between sunset and sunrise unless such vehicle or cart displays a white or yellow light visible from 200 feet directly in front and a red light visible from 200 feet directly to the rear.
+(d) Lights on horse-drawn cabs and pushcarts.
+No person shall drive a horse-drawn cab or propel a pushcart in the roadway between sunset and sunrise unless such horse drawn cab or pushcart displays a white or yellow light visible from 200 feet directly in front and a red light visible from 200 feet directly to the rear.